MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 ### Challenges & Solutions
 What challenges did you face, and what strategies were used to overcome these challenges?

--10.2 Reflect on the practical challenges and considerations in executing the project:
-In the notebook, learners should reflect on challenges like dataset size or deployment issues and discuss potential solutions.

 During the development of this project, I encountered a few challenges: